Pandora: Documentation en: Services

 - Weight on OK: The weight of the element if it is in perfect conditions.
 The default value is '0'.
 It is disabled if the service is in 'auto calculate' mode.
 Not visible if the service is in simple mode.

-Within this one, in the last column at the right, entitled "Actions", there are icons for:
+The last column at the right, entitled "Actions", shows these icons:

-- Edit: which is the icon represented by a wrench with an orange handle.
+- Edit: The icon represented by a wrench with an orange handle.
 Edit the element of the row corresponding to that icon.

-- Delete: which is the icon represented by a red cross.
-When clicking on it, you will be asked in a modal window for confirmation to remove and delete the service element from the database.
+- Delete: The icon represented by a red cross.
+When clicking on it, you will be asked for confirmation to remove and delete the service element from the database.

 22.214.171.124 Modules created when configuring a service